 Did you know that, not counting some forms of skin cancer, prostate cancer is the most common cancer in American men?
-One in 9 men will be diagnosed with prostate cancer.
-There is no way to know for sure if you will get prostate cancer, and men have a greater risk of prostate cancer if they are 65 years old or older, are African-American, or have a father, brother or son who has had prostate cancer.
+In the United States, one in nine men will be diagnosed with prostate cancer during the course of their life.
+There is no way to know for sure if you will get prostate cancer, and men have a greater risk of prostate cancer if they are 50 years old or older, are African-American, or have a father, brother or son who has had prostate cancer.

 Can You Reduce the Risk?